 This aspect of the mistral and Genoa cyclogenesis as a synoptically-controlled phenomenon has the potential to improve predictions of the mistral wind and Genoa cyclogenesis events, and deepen the understanding of synoptic-scale PV interactions with topography.
-Furthermore, the systematic classification offers new insight into the variability of the mistral impact on airsea interaction in the region, with direct implications for understanding the seasonal build up and onset of deep convection in the water column in autumn-winter.
+Furthermore, the systematic classification offers new insight into the variability of the mistral impact on airhttps://doi.org/10.5194/wcd-2021-7 sea interaction in the region, with direct implications for understanding the seasonal buildup and onset of deep convection in the water column in autumn-winter.